DeaglePC/TDashcamStudio/README.md

 English | [简体中文](README_CN.md)

 A modern, browser-based viewer for your TeslaCam footage.
-Play all four camera angles (Front, Back, Left, Right) simultaneously with a sleek and intuitive interface.
+Play all six camera angles (Front, Back, Left, Right, Left B-Pillar, Right B-Pillar) simultaneously with a sleek and intuitive interface.
 Now available as a **desktop application**!

 ![Screenshot](./src/imgs/home.png)

 ## ✨ Features

 ### 🎥 Video Playback
-*   **Quad-Camera Sync Playback**: View footage from all four cameras at once, perfectly synchronized.
+*   **Six-Camera Sync Playback**: View footage from all six cameras (Front, Back, Left, Right, Left B-Pillar, Right B-Pillar) at once, perfectly synchronized in a 6-grid layout.
+*   **B-Pillar Camera Support**: Full support for Tesla's interior B-pillar cameras for comprehensive coverage.
 *   **Interactive PiP**: Click on any Picture-in-Picture view to make it the main video.
 *   **Playback Speed Control**: Watch footage at 0.5x, 1.0x, 1.5x, or 2.0x speed.
 *   **Real-Time Clock**: See the actual date and time of the recording as you play.